 WISHBONE Scan Chain is used for interfacing WISHBONE slave devices - cores (memory).
-The chain is 73-bit long.
+The chain is 74-bit long.
 The chain for shifting is different from the chain for shifting out:

-- Chain for shifting in: 32-bit address, R/W bit, 32-bit data and 8-bit CRC. - Chain for shifting out: 1-bit indicating legal WISHBONE access, 32 bits set to 0x0, 32-bit data and 8-bit CRC.
+- Chain for shifting in: 32-bit address, R/W bit, 32-bit data, 8-bit CRC and 1 reserved bit. - Chain for shifting out: 1-bit indicating legal WISHBONE access, 32 bits set to 0x0, 32-bit data and 9-bit CRC.

 While shifting in is in progress on first chain, shifting out is in progress on second chain.

-Read or write operation is performed after all data (address, data, RW and CRC) is shifted in.
-In case of a read cycle the read data is latched and can be shifted out in the next shifting process.
+Read operation is performed after all data (address, data, RW and CRC1) is shifted in and when the input CRC1 equals to the CRC that is calculated internally.
+Read data is latched and can be shifted out in the next shifting process.
+Together with the data, new CRC2 is shifted out.
 Bit Access Fail indicates legal (when set to 0) or illegal (when set to 1) access to the WISHBONE slave device.
-Two CRC codes are also shifted in and out: